 The Public Houses of the State Management Scheme 1916 – 1973

-Historic England is currently undertaking this project, which aims to study and investigate the buildings of the state management scheme, started in 1916 to control the supply and sale of alcohol in certain key areas – notably Carlisle, Cumbria, where the scheme lasted until 1973.
+This project investigated the buildings of the state management scheme, started in 1916 to control the supply and sale of alcohol in certain key areas – notably Carlisle, Cumbria, where the scheme lasted until 1973.
 See our research report on the pubs of the State Management Scheme.